vento277/-Electrical-Engineering-Design-Studio-I/README.md

-# Design Studio I
+# Electrical-Engineering-Design-Studio-I
-2nd year electrical engineering project course offered by the University of British Columbia.
+ELEC 291 is a 2nd year electrical engineering project course offered by the University of British Columbia.

 *Course Descrption: Design projects involving electronic devices and circuits, electromagnetics, signals and systems, and microcomputers.*